Cleeve, Somerset

 Cleeve is a village and civil parish in the ceremonial county of Somerset, England.
 It is situated within the unitary authority of North Somerset, 9 mi south west of Bristol and has a population of 902 (2011 census).

-Etymology
+Toponymy

 The name Cleeve, first attested in 1243 as Clive, comes from the dative singular form of the Old English word clif ('cliff, bank, steep hill').

 History

 Bronze or Iron Age hill forts have been identified north of Goblin Combe close to the village at Cleeve Toot in Cleeve Wood.
 It is a roughly oval settlement which is approximately 125 m in length by 90 m in breadth.
 Approximately 150 m to the north is another, smaller settlement.
 They are thought to have been a satellite community of nearby Cadbury Hill Pits have been found at the site indicating the presence of round houses.
 There is a single stone rampart with a broad shallow outer ditch.
 There is also a prehistoric or Roman field system.